$L(p,q)$-Labeling of Graphs with Interval Representations: Introduction

 \section{Introduction}

-All graphs considered in this paper are simple and connected.
+All graphs considered in this paper are simple.
 If $G$ is a graph, $V(G)$ and $E(G)$ (or simply $V$ and $E$) denote the vertex and edge set of $G$, respectively.
 For a vertex $v\in V$, the set $N_G(v)=\{u: \, uv\in E\}$ is called the \emph{open neighborhood} of the vertex $v$, while the set $N_G[v]=N_G(v)\cup \{v\}$ is the \emph{closed neighborhood} of $v$.
 The cardinality of $N_G(v)$ is the \emph{degree} of $v$, denoted by $d_G(v)$.
-The \emph{clique number}, the \emph{maximum} and the \emph{minimum} degrees of $G$ are denoted by $\omega(G)$, $\Delta(G)$ and $\delta(G)$ respectively.
-When the graph $G$ is clear in the context, we simply abbreviate them to $\omega$, $\Delta$ and $\delta$.
+A vertex $v$ of $G$ is called a \emph{leaf} if $d_G(v)=1$, otherwise it is called \emph{non-leaf}.
+The \emph{clique number} and the \emph{maximum} degree of $G$ are denoted by $\omega(G)$ and $\Delta(G)$, respectively.
+When the graph $G$ is clear in the context, we simply abbreviate them to $\omega$ and $\Delta$.
 The complement $\overline{G}$ of a graph $G=(V,E)$ is the graph on $V$ such that two vertices are adjacent in $\overline{G}$ if and only if they are not adjacent on $G$.